tomatohammado/wdi-sample-teach/README.md

 </details>

-Now, what if we want to make ANOTHER person?
+Now, what if we want to make ANOTHER car?

 ## Constructor Functions